Spanish Realist literature: Emilia Pardo Bazán

 Emilia Pardo Bazán was born in A Coruña in 1851.
 Only child of the Count and Countess of Pardo Bazán, she got married at age seventeen and she settled in Madrid.
 She was a woman of great culture, she took many trips abroad, and an endowed chair in the Department of Literature at the University of Madrid was created for her.
 She died in Madrid in 1921.

 Work

 Among her studies on contemporary literature, La cuestión palpitante (The Burning Question) stands out, and although she does not accept naturalism in this work, she defends a realist point of view and confronts those who maintain that the only purpose of evil in literature is to defeat it.

 Her style was energetic and she profoundly explored difficult social problems.
 Her most important works were novels such as Un viaje de novios (A Honeymoon), which narrates the story of a marriage between a mature man and a young, uncultured, but wealthy woman; or The tribune, the most naturalist of her novels, where she describes the hard proletarian life in a tobacco factory.
-Of greatest importance to her reputation are Los pazos de Ulloa (The House of Ulloa) and its sequelLa madre naturaleza(Mother Nature), with Galician characters and landscapes, with fast-moving and sometimes violent plots.
+Of greatest importance to her reputation are Los pazos de Ulloa (The House of Ulloa) and its sequel La madre naturaleza (Mother Nature), with Galician characters and landscapes, with fast-moving and sometimes violent plots.